Global Information Security Policy

 1. Information and Cyber Security Overview

-Due to the increase in the number of cyber-attacks at global level and the desire of Pirelli to ensure proper protection of data and business processes, the Organisation is focused on pursuing the following objectives:
+Due to the increase in the number of cyber-attacks at global level and the objective of Pirelli to ensure proper protection of data and business processes, the Organisation is focused on pursuing the following objectives:

 • to support corporate strategy by making information security an enabling factor for its business;